Contents

 Tough to Clean.

-With their flat or angled positions, skylights collect dirt and particles at a greater rate than windows.
-If you rarely tidy your windows, you’ll require to clean the skylight more often.
-Plus, installing the roof is the only method to clean the beyond a skylight.
+With their flat or angled positions, skylights collect dirt and particles at a higher rate than windows.
+If you rarely tidy your windows, you’ll need to clean up the skylight regularly.
+Plus, installing the roof is the only way to clean the beyond a skylight.

-Many standard-sized skylights cost $150 to $3,500.
-The larger the skylight, the greater the rate.
-If your roof opening doesn’t fit among the listed below sizes, anticipate to pay at least 25% more for the unit than the next-closest requirement option on this list.
+The majority of standard-sized skylights cost $150 to $3,500.
+The larger the skylight, the greater the cost.
+If your roof opening does not fit among the listed below sizes, anticipate to pay a minimum of 25% more for the unit than the next-closest requirement option on this list.

 Size (Width by Height) Cost.